mailchimp/content-style-guide/13-writing-for-translation.html.md

 **Other words and mechanics to avoid**

 * Slang, idioms, and cliches
-* Contractions
- * Many languages use them, but English contractions may not be recognizable to all translators.
+* Contractions (English contractions may not be recognizable to all translators)
-* Shortened words, even if they’re common in English
+* Shortened words, even if they’re common in English (use “application,” not “app”)
-  - “Application,” not “app”
-* Uncommon foreign words
-  - “Genuine,” not “bona fide”
+* Uncommon foreign words (use "genuine,” not “bona fide”
-* Unnecessary abbreviations
+* Unnecessary abbreviations (use "for example,” not “e.g.”)
-  - “For example,” not “e.g.”
-* Converting one part of speech into another if it isn’t already commonly used.
+* Converting one part of speech into another if it isn’t already commonly used (use "Ssend us an email” instead of “message us”)
-  - “Search the web,” not “Google” (as a verb)
-  - “Send us an email” instead of “message us”
-* Nonstandard or indirect verb usage
- - “He says,” not “he’s like” or “he was all”
+* Nonstandard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
 * Double negatives
 * Synonyms, generally.
 Don't use a lot of different words for the same thing in a single piece of writing.
 Instead of mixing it up with “campaign,” “newsletter,” “bulletin,” etc., pick one term and stick with it.

-### Be aware of words with multiple meanings
+### Beware words with multiple meanings

 “Once” (could mean “one time,” “after,” “in the past,” or “when”)
 - Yes: After you login, you will see your account’s Dashboard.